dfsp-spirit/reproducible_science/git_intro/README.md

 ## What is Git?

-Git is a *version control system*, i.e., a software that allows you to manage different versions of files in a repository.
+[Git](https://git-scm.com/) is a *version control system*, i.e., a software that allows you to manage different versions of files in a repository.

 Git can be used to:
-* save and access different versions of single files or a whole project
+* manage and access different versions of files
-* work on the same set of (text) files with several people and solve the resulting conflicts (*cf* software development)
+* work on the same set of (text) files with several (or *a lot* of) people and solve the resulting conflicts that may occur (*cf* software development)
 * do many complex things which are specific to software development that we do not care about today

 In science, git provides solutions to the following problems: